Protesters at 311 Speedway met with rifle-wielding staff, fans; have prayer with track owner, video shows

 Another man trained a rifle on the group from a distance throughout the protest, according to the justice group’s videographer, said Drumwright, a pastor and communications professor at High point University.

-Several sheriff’s deputies patrolled the protest and monitored the raceway Saturday night, though it is not known whether the men displaying arms had open carry permits.
+Several sheriff’s deputies patrolled the protest and monitored the raceway Saturday night, though it is not known whether the men displaying arms had appropriate gun permits.

 “Since that happened, my life has been threatened on Facebook by folks from that community,’’ said Drumwright, who added he is talking with NASCAR leadership about needed changes in the industry.